 Ask questions, there are always some doubts and for that, it will be really helpful if you directly go and contact with HR, otherwise you can also ask your colleagues or to your boss.

 But going regularly might annoy that person, so regardless of that you again make notes of your queries and one by one ask them in one go.

-On the other hand, for the effective impact, you better ask questions based on the concerned area your queries may fall in like you can ask your HR about office rules and regulations, or colleagues about the working environment, and to your boss – if there are Key Role related queries.
+On the other hand, for the effective impact (let’s say effective first impression in the office), you better ask questions based on the concerned area your queries may fall in like you can ask your HR about office rules and regulations, or colleagues about the working environment, and to your boss – if there are Key Role related queries.

 On the first day, it is important for you to befriend someone, it does not mean that you are required to interact friendly or casual with every employee you meet, neither you can make the first person you met your close friend, nor you can complete your day without even knowing whom you are going to do lunch with the next day.